manishjanky/ngx-pagination-bootstrap/README.md

 <ng-pagination [position]="'left'" [pageSize]="10" [itemsCount]="data.length" [data]="data" (getPageData)="getPageData($event)"></ng-pagination>
 ```

-* do not forget to include bootstrap css in your buildproess, module or index.html!
+* do not forget to include bootstrap css in your build process, module or index.html!

 ## Config